fassane/fassane/README.md

 - 👋 Hi, I’m Assane
 - 👀 I’m interested in  React, React native
-- 🌱 I’m currently learning  React, React native, Laravel
+- 🌱 I’m currently learning  React, React native, Laravel, angular
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on React and Laravel projects
-- 📫 How to reach me  mon Email
+- 📫 How to reach me on fassanebolly@gmail.com

 <!---
 fassane/fassane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.